-CKE Color Kill Enable, Address 0x2B [6]
+CKE Color Kill Enable, Address 0x2B[6]

-The Color Kill Enable bit allows the optional color kill function to be switched on or off.
+The color kill enable bit allows the optional color kill function to be switched on or off.

-For QAM-based video standards (PAL and NTSC) as well as FM based systems (SECAM), the threshold for the color kill decision is selectable via the CKILLTHR[2:0] bits.
+For QAM-based video standards (PAL and NTSC) and FM-based systems (SECAM), the threshold for the color kill decision is selectable via the CKILLTHR[2:0] bits.